alexamist/conffit/README.md

 ### Functionalities

-Generation of conformations in 3 ways:
+--Generation of conformations in 3 ways:

   **a)** imposing $RANDOM values (-C option, and `$genconf = random` at input - default);